Pelvic Inflammatory Disease

 What Causes PID?

-Pelvic inflammatory disease is usually caused by a sexually transmitted disease (STD).
-STDs (also called sexually transmitted infections or STIs) are infections that spread through sex (vaginal, oral, or anal).
+Pelvic inflammatory disease is usually caused by an STD.
+STDs (also called sexually transmitted infections, or STIs) are infections that spread through sex (vaginal, oral, or anal).
 Chlamydia and gonorrhea are the STDs that most often lead to PID.

 Who Gets PID?